Meteor eyed as cause of Pittsburgh-area boom, shaking ground - NewsBreak

 The National Weather Service says an exploding meteor is likely the cause of a loud boom and shaking ground reported on New Year’s Day across portions of suburban Pittsburgh.

 Allegheny County officials reported in a Twitter post Saturday that county 911 officials had received reports from South Hills and other areas about the disturbance.
-County officials said they had confirmed that there was no seismic activity and no thunder and lightning.2 killed, 12 wounded in shootings in Philadelphia
+County officials said they had confirmed that there was no seismic activity and no thunder and lightning.

 The Tribune-Review reports that National Weather Service meteorologist Shannon Hefferan said satellite data recorded a flash over Washington County shortly before 11:30 a.m.
 Saturday.
 The weather service theorizes that it was caused by a meteor “falling through the atmosphere.”